Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

 - Insert the servers IP address in the client application and press on "Connect".
 - You can as well let the Client App search for local Servers and press on the found server and press "Connect".
 - Once the client connects successfully, you should see the Objects from your Scene.
+# Testing in the Editor
+In case you want to test your application without connecting to ISAR you need to do the following steps:
+- Uncheck "ISAR XR" and check "Mock HMD Loader" in the XR Plug-In Management of Unitys project settings.
+Also uncheck "Initialize XR on Startup"
+- Make sure no specific ISAR code is executed, otherwise unity crashes.
+This means, the MRTK Profile has to be changed to a non ISAR one (e.g "DefaultMixedRealityToolkitProfile") and in case present, the ISAR QRSupport Game Object has to be disabled.
+- Make sure to not call the ISAR class constructer anywhere.
 **Congratulations! 🙌🙌🙌**

 ## Need QR Code Support?